hboutemy/MNG-5697/README.md

 2. using `bundle` dependency type

-    - failure when `maven-bundle-plugin` not declared, or not as extension
+    - [2-dependency-type-fail](2-dependency-type-fail): failure when `maven-bundle-plugin` not declared, or not as extension

-    - Question: why would a user define `maven-bundle-plugin` when consuming a `bundle` dependency?
+    - [2-dependency-type-success](2-dependency-type-success): success when declared as extension.
+Question: why would a user define `maven-bundle-plugin` when consuming a `bundle` dependency?

-3. multi-module tests
+3. multi-module tests, and multi-depdency types: TODO

 ## Testing on overriding core-provided definitions